Classy Ensemble: A Novel Ensemble Algorithm for Classification: Results

 \section{Results}

-Table~\ref{tab:wins} shows the number of statistically significant ``wins'', i.e., datasets for which the 30-replicate experiment produced ensembles that bested the top single-model performers.
+Table~\ref{tab:wins} shows the number of statistically significant ``wins'', i.e., datasets whose 30-replicate experiment produced ensembles that bested the top single-model performer.
 We assessed statistical significance by performing a 10,000-round permutation test, comparing the median (test-set) scores of the replicates' single top models vs. ensembles; if the ensemble's median score was higher and the p-value was $< 0.05$, the improvement was considered significant.

 Note that in Table~\ref{tab:wins} `Size' and `Best $k$' are equal for all but Classy Ensemble.
 This is to be expected since ensemble size matches the $k$ value, except for Classy Ensemble, wherein $k$ specifies selection of top $k$ models \textit{per class}, and thus the total number of models is usually larger.